Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 If you find any mistake or want to add some missing information, create a pull request with the changes or just create an issue.
 All help is appreciated!

+Consult the official documentation (Sources listed below) if more information is needed!

 ## Determine your system

-This guide is made STRICTILY for Fedora Workstation and all it's spins (KDE and etc).
+This guide is made STRICTLY for Fedora Workstation and all it's spins (KDE and etc).
 Fedora Atomic (Silverblue, Kinoite and etc).

 Please scroll down the the relevant section related to your Fedora installation.